Te Pīhopatanga o Te Tairāwhiti

-The Pīhopatanga serves communities on the East Coast of New Zealand's North Island – from Potaka in the North, to Woodville in the South.
+The Pīhopatanga serves communities from Potaka in the north, to Woodville in the south.
 In general this covers the Ngāti Porou, Ngāti Kahungunu and the Turanga-nui-a-kiwa iwi.
 According to the 2013 census, there are approximately 17,000 Māori Anglicans within this area.
+Te Tairāwhiti is one of five pīhopatanga, or episcopal units, that comprise Te Pīhopatanga o Aotearoa, the Māori Anglican Church in Aotearoa, New Zealand.

 The current Pīhopa o (Bishop of) Te Tairāwhiti is Donald Tamihere.